Selection and improvement of product formulae for best performance of quantum simulation: Background

 The advantage of this method is that usually $\Sigma$ requires fewer stages than other methods, and due to the construction, we have that $S_k^n=P\Sigma^n P^{-1}$.
 This means that the cost of using the product formula is effectively that of the kernel in the usual application where a long time evolution is partitioned into many repetitions of the product formula for short times.

 Typically, one chooses a kernel $\Sigma$ as a product formula that has a smaller order than $k$, but conjugating by processors gives an order $k$ integrator.
-A table of available kernels that can be combined with processors is given in Ref.~\cite{Blanes2006processing}, and recently new kernels were reported in \cite{blanes2024families}.
-Another advantage of this method is that the number of nonlinear equations required to be solved to find new product formulae is reduced, as one only needs to find new parameters for the kernel $\Sigma$, and then conjugate it by known processors in the literature to give an order $k$ integrator.
+Some of the best-performing kernels are given in Ref.~\cite{Blanes2006processing}, and recently new kernels were reported in \cite{blanes2024families}.
+The advantage of this method is that the number of nonlinear equations required to be solved to find new product formulae is reduced.
+One could use a shorter minimum-length product formula, but best performance is provided by increasing the length of a product formula beyond the minimum.
+The more the number of free parameters exceeds the number of equations, the more freedom there is to find product formulae with low error.
+Reducing the number of equations by solving for the kernel enables reduced error for a given length.

 To be more specific, Ref.~\cite{Blanes2006processing} gives a set of conditions for the kernels and processors in Table 4 of that work.
 Reference~\cite{Blanes2006processing} uses the notation $Y_j$ rather than $\alpha_j$, so $S_2(t)=e^{t Y_1+t^3 Y_3\cdots}$.
 It then uses the notation $E_{j,i}$ for multicommutator expressions, with $E_{j,1}=Y_j\equiv\alpha_j$ and for example